New designers make a splash at Moschino and Tod's during Milan Fashion Week - ExBulletin

 Matteo Tamburini's journey with Tods started from a Milan tram depot, with the city's distinctive vintage orange trams serving as a backdrop.

 We chose this location because it demonstrates dynamism, closely linked to the Tods aesthetic.
-The collection was designed for people who travel, who move around the world, Tamburini said backstage, starting with the Di Bag daytime workhorse and the signature driving moccasin.
+The collection was designed for people who travel, who move around the world,” Tamburini said backstage, citing the Di Bag daytime workhorse and the signature driving moccasin as key starting points.

 The mostly monochrome looks included dresses, skirts and overcoats in rich leather, made comfortable by layered and cable knits.
-The trenches were oversized; the shirts were superimposed on each other; the pants featured deep cuffs, while the shoulders of the jacket were slightly widened.
+The trenches were oversized; cotton button-down shirts were layered on top of each other; the pants featured deep cuffs, while the shoulders of the jacket were slightly widened.
 The bags were soft and hugged the body.
 The belts had oblong buckles resembling a vehicle grill.
 The driving shoe featured long tassels for movement.

-Tamburini said the collection reflects the duality of Milan, both an expression of Italian bourgeois and industrial power.
+Tamburini said the collection reflects the duality of Milan, both an expression of the bourgeoisie and Italian industrial power.

 The Tods Group recently announced an operation to delist the company.
 Speaking on the sidelines of the show, President Diego Della Valle told reporters there was no reason to sell the company once the deal was completed.
 We have a family business with young people who want to do this job.
 What could be better?
 He asked.